-analysis of the correctness of the process of identifying the triggers for impairment,
+- analysis of the correctness of the process of identifying the triggers for impairment; - assessment of the correctness of the estimation of write-offs for the selected sample of the credit exposures with identified evidences of the impairment in terms of the correctness of the assumed values of collaterals and assumptions concerning other cash flows.

-Key audit matter How we addressed the matter assessment of the correctness of the estimation of write- offs for the selected sample of the credit exposures with identified evidences of the impairment in terms of the correctness of the assumed values of collaterals and assumptions concerning other cash flows.
-With reference to the impact of the Covid-19 on credit receivables and the impairment process, our procedures included: inclusion in the credit review entities from the industries of the increased risk and which have benefited from the credit moratoria, analysis of protocols from the Diagnostic Committee of the Parent in response to the outbreak of the Covid-19, analysis of the loan database including exposures where clients as at year end have benefited from the credit moratoria.
+With reference to the impact of the Covid-19 on credit receivables and the impairment process, our procedures included:

+- inclusion in the credit review entities from the industries of the increased risk and which have benefited from the credit moratoria, - analysis of protocols from the Diagnostic Committee of the Parent in response to the outbreak of the Covid-19: - analysis of the loan database including exposures where clients as at year end have benefited from the credit moratoria.